Source code for tg_model.model.definition_context

 [docs] def references(self, source: Ref, citation: Ref) -> None: """Record a provenance edge from ``source`` to ``citation``.
 Parameters ---------- source : Ref Any declared node on this type (part, port, parameter, requirement, …). citation : Ref Must be ``kind='citation'`` on this type.
 Raises ------ ModelDefinitionError If kinds/ownership are invalid or context is frozen. """ self._check_frozen() if citation.kind != "citation": raise ModelDefinitionError(f"references(): citation must be a citation ref, got kind={citation.kind!r}") if source.owner_type is not self.owner_type or citation.owner_type is not self.owner_type: raise ModelDefinitionError("references(): source and citation must belong to this type") self.edges.append( { "kind": "references", "source": source, "target": citation, } )

-[docs] def allocate( self, requirement_ref: Ref, target_ref: Ref, *, inputs: dict[str, AttributeRef] | None = None, ) -> None: """Declare an allocation from a requirement to a model element.
-Optional ``inputs`` maps :meth:`requirement_input` names to part parameter/attribute refs.
-Required when acceptance uses only requirement-local symbols.
-Parameters ---------- requirement_ref : Ref ``kind='requirement'`` ref being allocated. target_ref : Ref Part or root ref that supplies values for acceptance (per compiler rules). inputs : dict[str, AttributeRef], optional Maps input name → :class:`~tg_model.model.refs.AttributeRef` on the allocated subtree.
+[docs] def allocate( self, requirement_ref: Ref, target_ref: Ref, *, inputs: dict[str, AttributeRef] | None = None, ) -> None: """Declare an allocation from a requirement package to a model element.
+Optional ``inputs`` maps :meth:`parameter` names on the requirement package to part parameter/attribute refs that supply the values for that run.
+When provided, the requirement package's ``parameter`` slots are wired as computed values sourced from the mapped slots rather than as free :class:`~tg_model.execution.dependency_graph.NodeKind.INPUT_PARAMETER` nodes.
+Parameters ---------- requirement_ref : Ref Ref to a requirement package (``kind='requirement_block'``) being allocated. target_ref : Ref Part or root ref that provides values for the requirement's parameters. inputs : dict[str, AttributeRef], optional Maps requirement parameter name → :class:`~tg_model.model.refs.AttributeRef` on the allocated subtree (or any resolvable slot in the configured root).
 Raises ------ ModelDefinitionError If context is frozen or ``inputs`` values are not :class:`~tg_model.model.refs.AttributeRef`. """ self._check_frozen() edge: dict[str, Any] = { "kind": "allocate", "source": requirement_ref, "target": target_ref, } if inputs: for k, v in inputs.items(): if not isinstance(v, AttributeRef): raise ModelDefinitionError( f"allocate inputs[{k!r}] must be an AttributeRef, got {type(v).__name__}" ) edge["_allocate_inputs"] = dict(inputs) self.edges.append(edge)

 [docs] def allocate_to_system(self, requirement_ref: Ref) -> None: """Preferred shorthand for ``allocate(requirement_ref, root_block())``.
 Parameters ---------- requirement_ref : Ref Requirement to allocate to this type's structural system/root block.
 Raises ------ ModelDefinitionError Same as :meth:`allocate`. """ self.allocate(requirement_ref, self.root_block())